Libido: Medications

+Several studies have found that estrogen-only therapies that produce periovulatory levels of circulating estradiol increase sexual desire in postmenopausal women.

-Testosterone is one of the hormones controlling libido in human beings.
+Testosterone is one of the hormones controlling libido in human beings, with the correlations being higher for men and less related in women.
 Emerging research is showing that hormonal contraception methods like oral contraceptive pills (which rely on estrogen and progesterone together) are causing low libido in females by elevating levels of sex hormone-binding globulin (SHBG).
 SHBG binds to sex hormones, including testosterone, rendering them unavailable.
 Research is showing that even after ending a hormonal contraceptive method, SHBG levels remain elevated and no reliable data exists to predict when this phenomenon will diminish.

+Several studies have found that estrogen-only therapies that produce periovulatory levels of circulating estradiol increase sexual desire in postmenopausal women.

 Oral contraceptives lower androgen levels in users, and lowered androgen levels generally lead to a decrease in sexual desire.
 However, usage of oral contraceptives has shown to typically not have a connection with lowered libido in women.